What's On

 Welcome to the small hours at George and Martha’s – the alcohol is flowing, masks are off, and the mind games are just getting started.

-Edward Albee’s Tony Award-winning play is a tense, gripping, and darkly funny exploration of truth and illusion and the lies we tell ourselves and those closest to us to keep up a façade.
+Edward Albee’s multi award-winning play Who’s Afraid of Virginia Woolf? is a tense, gripping and darkly funny exploration of truth and illusion and the lies we tell to keep up a façade.

 Disillusioned university professor George and his wife Martha invite an unwitting younger couple, Nick and Honey, into their home.
 It’s not long before things spiral into the very heart of a tempestuous and volatile relationship.
-What starts as a spur of the moment nightcap turns into a psychological show down.
+What starts as a spur of the moment nightcap turns into psychological show down.

 Who's Afraid of Virginia Woolf?” is presented by arrangement with Concord Theatricals Ltd. on behalf of Samuel French Ltd. www.concordtheatricals.co.uk